Top African Movies Indomie Generation Have No Idea About

 This one was the definition of scary.
 You will always fear Peter Edochi for this.

-Diabolo (1992) is a Ghanaian classic movie which tells a story of a man who has the power to transform into a serpent.
+Diabolo (1992) is a Ghanaian classic movie that tells a story of a man who has the power to transform into a serpent.
 He uses this power to sexually assault and kill women, mostly prostitutes.
 This role was played by Bob Smith Jnr, now referred to as Diabolo Man or Snake Man in the acting circles.

 My Mother’s Heart